 Unfortunately, there is no way to get rid of excess skin except to cut it out.
-As there is no muscle in the skin, there is no way to exercise it away.
+As skin does not have any muscle, you cannot exercise it away.
 Continuing to diet and get rid of fat until an optimal BMI is achieved is great but you cannot diet away the skin either.

 Timing of Surgery is Important

 In order to get the best result from surgery and to have the lowest risk of complications, it is best to time post-bariatric surgery when you have lost the majority of the weight and your weight has stabilized for at least several months.
 It can be a waste to start having skin removal surgery during the weight loss period as the fold of skin will only come back when the fat disappears.